-Joystick J2 sends 24 V{DC} to the swing park switch.
-When the swing park switch is in the UN-PARK position, the switch is closed, sending 24 V{DC} back to joystick J2.
+Joystick J2 sends 24 $V{DC}$ to the swing park switch.
+When the swing park switch is in the UN-PARK position, the switch is closed, sending 24 $V{DC}$ back to joystick J2.

 Joystick J2 communicates the un-park command to the CCM-10 control module via CAN Bus A. The CCM-10 control module relays the command to CCMC11 control module via CAN Bus C. The CCMC11 control module then sends $24 V{DC}$ to the swing brake release solenoid valve, energizing the solenoid.
-The solenoid valve shifts position, routing hydraulic fluid to the swing brake, releasing the brake.
+The solenoid valve shifts position, routing hydraulic fluid to the swing brakes, releasing the brakes.

-When the swing park switch is in the ON-PARK position, the swing brake switch is open, sending 0 V{DC} to joystick J2.
+When the swing park switch is in the ON-PARK position, the swing brake switch is open, sending 0 $V{DC}$ to joystick J2.

-Joystick J2 communicates the on-park command to the CCM-10 control module via CAN Bus A. The CCM-10 control module relays the command to CCMC11 control module via CAN Bus C. The CCMC11 control module then sends 0 V{DC} to the swing brake release solenoid valve, de-energizing the solenoid.
+Joystick J2 communicates the on-park command to the CCM-10 control module via CAN Bus A. The CCM-10 control module relays the command to CCMC11 control module via CAN Bus C. The CCMC11 control module then sends 0 $V{DC}$ to the swing brake release solenoid valve, de-energizing the solenoid.
 This causes the solenoid valve to return to the default position, allowing the hydraulic fluid in the brake to flow back to the tank.
 The reduced hydraulic pressure allows spring force to apply the brake.